SunnyPharma

 At a Glance

-AUC increase with high-fat food
+OK with food

 Banned foods